septi0/UsOrchestrator/README.md

                               Target hosts group
-        --command COMMANDS    Command to be executed on target hosts --routine ROUTINES    Routine to be executed on target hosts --test TESTS          Test to be executed against target hosts --transfer TRANSFERS  Transfer to be executed on target hosts (<local-path>:<remote-path>) --data DATA           Data to be passed to the given routine (key=value) --filter {exec_ok,exec_failed,condition_ok,condition_failed}
+        --command COMMANDS    Command to be executed on target hosts --routine ROUTINES    Routine to be executed on target hosts --transfer TRANSFERS  Transfer to be executed on target hosts (<local-path>:<remote-path>) --data DATA           Data to be passed to the given routine (key=value) --filter {exec_ok,exec_failed,condition_ok,condition_failed}